 Now let me examine the real reasons you’re not losing weight.… Keep Reading

-Now, there are a lot of crazy people on the Internet.
+There are a lot of crazy people on the Internet.
 Sometimes I have even been one of them.
 But this article is about a different kind of crazy person.
 I won’t name him since I don’t believe in giving crazy publicity or even acknowledging them by name but he sends myself and others in the field relentless numbers of all caps insane emails.
 He’s a complete nutjob.

 As I tend to do every year, I wanted to re-run a piece I’ve been running since 2008.
 It’s a bit late but there are still 3 problem weeks left until New Year’s.
 I won’t put anything else up, this will give me time to work on the book before having to deal with new content.
 So without further adieu, I give you the annual running of 10 Tips to Deal with Holiday Weight Gain.
 Enjoy!